 GMAT or GRE

-Although not definitive, the graduate school typically expects a score of 650 for the GMAT, for GRE scores before August 2011 a score of 1380 (V+Q) is expected, after August 2011 the score expected is 315.
+Although not definitive, the Carlson school typically expects a score of 650 for the GMAT, and 320 for the GRE.
+Only one exam score is required and it can be either the GMAT or GRE.

 TOEFL or IELTS (International Applicants)

 International applicants must demonstrate English language skills.
 The Carlson school expects a total score of 600 (60 on section 1) for the paper-based test.
 A total score of 100 is expected for the internet-based TOEFL test.
 For matriculated students if your TOEFL speaking score is less than 27 you will be required to take the Spoken English Test for Teaching Assistants (SETTA) once on campus.
 For the IELTS we expect a score of 7.0 or higher.

 We consider the quality of the school(s) attended, major field, graduate experience, and degrees.
 A 3.0 or higher GPA is recommended for undergraduate work and a 3.5 or higher GPA for graduate work.

 Work experience is not required, but we do consider the relevance of any work experience for research and practice.

 We consider demonstrated research capability through undergraduate and graduate research projects, work related projects, and publications.

 Letters of Recommendation

 We consider the strength and sources of your letters of recommendation.